Insights

 A Full Trip Around the Sun, Yet EJ Remains Eclipsed at FERC

 Exactly one year after FERC held its Roundtable on Environmental Justice and Equity in Infrastructure Permitting, the D.C.
 Circuit issued a decision affirming FERC’s broad authority in pipeline matters.
-A year later, there are more vacancies on the Commission, and pushing for EJ reforms remains crucial.
+This year, there are more vacancies on the Commission, and pushing for EJ reforms remains crucial.

 • Articles The Environmental Forum - ELI logo